 Board bush planes this morning for a supremely scenic flight to the east coast of Katmai National Park.
 Join guides for a full day of exploration, with a focus on viewing coastal brown bears in their natural habitat.
 The bears frequently forage along tidal flats, where foxes, bald eagles, and other wildlife can also be found.
 Enjoy lunch in the field and more time viewing bears this afternoon before your return flight to Homer.

-This morning drive to Whittier along the Seward Highway.
-Then take a cruise through Prince William Sound—with great views of the dozens of glaciers that tuck into the Sound’s mountain walls—to Cordova, nestled at the head of Orca Inlet.
+This morning drive to Anchorage along the Seward Highway.
+Board your flight to Cordova, nestled at the head of Orca Inlet in Prince William Sound and surrounded by beautiful glacier-carved mountains and lush forest.
 Spend the next two nights at Orca Adventure Lodge.

 This morning drive to the Copper River Delta and Childs Glacier, one of Alaska’s most active glaciers.
 You have the afternoon to enjoy a picnic lunch in full view of the glacier and historic Million Dollar Bridge, once the vital link from Cordova to the McCarthy and Kennicott mines.
 Return to town where you may spy bald eagles perched in the trees and sea otters playing in the water.

 Today join a mountain and glacier guide for a spectacular hike along an old wagon road.
 Make several stops along the way to discuss glaciology and geology, and to view 16,390-foot Mt.
 Blackburn.
 At the glacier, strap on your crampons and after some simple instruction and a bit of practice, set out for a walk on the glacier itself.
-With no set schedule and a pre-packed lunch, the day will be an true adventure.
+With no set schedule and a pre-packed lunch, the day on the ice is at your leisure.

 After breakfast, board your small bush plane for a flight over Wrangell-St. Elias to Chitina.
 Then, take a drive along spectacular and remote Denali Highway, once the only access road to Denali.
 Today the road is an often overlooked treasure taking travelers back to Alaska’s rich past, its colorful gold rush history, and the wilderness that remains throughout much of the state.
 The highway is no longer the primary route to Denali National Park and is therefore lightly traveled on the 133 miles between Paxson and Cantwell.
 Check in to the Grande Denali Lodge for dinner and overnight.

 Continue along Denali National Park Road, which extends 87 miles from the park entrance to the old mining community of Kantishna.
 The road crosses rolling mountainsides and sheer cliffs, and meanders past summer slopes graced with birds and wildflowers.
-Check in to Camp Denali, your home for three nights.
+Get ready for an authentic Alaskan experience as you check in to your rustic cabin at Camp Denali, your home for three nights.

 Transfer to the airport today for your independent homeward flight.